 If you’re not afraid to share your survey responses, post a white paper on your website with all the findings from your survey.
 The white paper can include future actions you are taking to improve.
 Publishing your results and how you will make changes based upon them is a great way to build your reputation and hold yourself accountable to those actions.

 Ready to start using survey responses to your advantage?
-Sign up for SurveyPlanet’s free account to gain access to unlimited surveys, responses and questions, hundreds of pre-written survey questions, beautiful pre-made themes and so much more.
-Pay for a Pro account for even more features to enhance your survey experience.
+Sign up for SurveyPlanet’s free account to gain access to unlimited surveys, responses, questions, hundreds of pre-written survey questions, beautiful pre-made survey templates, and so much more.
+Get a SurveyPlanet Pro account for even more features to enhance your surveying experience